seqcode/pegr/README.md

 ```
 $ mysql -u pegruser -p pegrDB < sample_files/pegr_baseline.sql
 ```
 The baseline database has pre-defined item types and protocols.
-The PDF files for the  pre-defined protocols are provided in the folder "sample_files".
-Copy those files to your selected folder that stores uploaded data:
+The PDF files for the  pre-defined protocols are provided in the folder "sample_files/protocols".
+Copy the "protocols" folder into your selected folder that stores uploaded data:

 ```
 $ cp -r sample_files/protocols /path/to/store/uploaded/data